tmtsoftware/cont-pydocushare/docs/index.rst

 PyDocuShare
 ===========

-This is the top page of documents for PyDocuShare, python API to interact with your Xerox DocuShare site.
+This is the top page of PyDocuShare, python API to interact with your Xerox DocuShare site.
 It is distributed under `GNU General Public License version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.html>`_

 .. image:: images/example_collection.png